 4. Employment opportunities are increasing

 The fact that radiologic technologists are needed in all geographic areas is a plus.
 But what’s even more promising is that more job opportunities are expected to open in the years to come.
-The BLS projects radiologic technologist positions to increase 12 percent through 2026.1 This is faster than the average 7 percent growth predicted for all occupations.
+The BLS projects radiologic technologist positions to increase 9 percent from 2020 through 2030.1 This is slightly faster than the 8 percent growth projected nationally for all occupations.

 The BLS attributes part of this growth to the aging baby-boomer population, which will cause an increase in medical conditions that rely on diagnostic imaging.
 Radiologic technologists who graduate from an accredited program and obtain certifications will have the best job prospects, according to the BLS.1

 5. You don’t have to spend several years in school